 Proposition 47: How To Obtain Relief

 Those serving felony sentences for crimes affected by Prop 47 are eligible to have their sentences reduced.
 Those with convictions for certain felonies that previously were not able to be reduced to a misdemeanor are now able to reduce the felony to a misdemeanor.
-Oakland criminal defense attorney David Reagan is familiar with Prop 47 and can assist those that may be eligible for relief under the new law.
-Contact him today for a free consultation.
+The Law Office of David Reagan is familiar with Prop 47 and can assist those that may be eligible for relief under the new law.
+Contact our office today for a free consultation.

 Proposition 47 was effective immediately, so those with pending criminal charges and those charged in the future will be subject to the changes in the law.